cmilagan/loopmania/assumptions.md

 - How strong are allied soldiers compared to the enemies?
 - What are the actual values of damage/defence for each entity?
 E.g., damage of sword? defence of shield? zombie damage?

+- Should items have a health level and damage stats?